DataDog/browser-sdk/packages/rum/README.md

 : Optional<br/>
 **Type**: Boolean<br/>
 **Default**:`false`<br/>
 Use a secure cross-site session cookie.
-This allows the RUM Browser SDK to run when the site is loaded from another one (iframe).
+This allows the Datadog Browser SDK to run when the site is loaded from another one (iframe).
 Implies `useSecureSessionCookie`.

 Call the initialization command to start tracking: